zspencer/rbhint/README.md

 ## Documentation

-RbHint is a feature-for-feature compatible adaptation of RuboCop, with a kindler, gentler approach to encouragingg change.
+RbHint is a feature-for-feature compatible adaptation of RuboCop, with a kinder, gentler approach to encouraging change.
 You can read more about how to use RbHint by reading [RuboCop's official docs](https://docs.rubocop.org).

 ## Compatibility